 Large and centrally-located, premium office buildings.
-Usually with more than 500,000 m of total flooring and a super hard finish on ground floor, which typically has a clear height of more than 30 feet. - Class B: - Smaller buildings, typically around 10-15 years old.
-Usually located closer to the suburbs. - Class C:
+Usually with more than 500,000 m2 of total flooring and a super hard finish on ground floor, which typically has a clear height of more than 30 feet. • Class B:

+Smaller buildings, typically around 10-15 years old.
+Usually located closer to the suburbs.
+Class C: